 - Any user on a PS3 or PSP system may begin playback of a rental video once it has been downloaded to that system (unless some other restriction, such as parental controls, prevents you from playing back the content).

-- There may be issues accessing the Canadian Video Download Service outside of Canada.
+- There may be issues accessing the Video Download Service outside of your region.

 NOTE: 24 hours after the start of playback, a title covered by a rental license will no longer be viewable even if the content remains on the PS3 hard disk drive, Memory Stick™ media, or PSP®go system storage.
 This is true even if the 30 day download deadline has not expired.

 Conversely, if you start the first viewing of a 2 hour video with only 1 hour left on the 30 day period, you will not be able to complete the video, even though you have not had the full 24, 48 or 72 hours.
 Once the 30 day period is over, the video can no longer be viewed regardless of the time remaining on the clock.

 The permitted time to watch the video is the shorter of the 24 hours after the first playback or 30 days after purchase.

 Also be aware, if you are simultaneously watching and downloading a video, the clock will start the instant the video is first played.
 Since the download time will depend on the size of the video and your connection speed, a download may take several hours to complete.
 If you later decide to stop viewing the video to allow the download to finish, the expiration will not stop because the video has not finished downloading which may cause the rental to expire before you can finish watching the entire video.